gilch/hissp/docs/tutorial.rst

 And the qualified identifiers in the expansion will automatically import any required modules.

-You can force an import from a particular location by using a qualified symbol yourself in the template in the first place.
+You can force an import from a particular location by using a fully-qualified symbol yourself in the template in the first place.
-Qualified symbols in templates are not qualified again.
+Fully-qualified symbols in templates are not qualified again.
 Usually, if you want an unqualified symbol in the template's result, it's a sign that you need to use a gensym instead.
 (Gensyms are never qualified.)
-If you don't think it needs to be a gensym, that's a sign that the macro could maybe be an ordinary function instead.
+If you don't think it needs to be a gensym, that's a sign that the macro could maybe be an ordinary function.

 There are a couple of special cases worth pointing out here.